alexdreamwalker/qt-graph-builder/README.md

 # qt-graph-builder
-Bulder of graphs with implementation of various algorythms
+Bulder of graphs with implementation of various algorythms.
+University project for system analysis discipline.